 As part of the Young Readers One Book program, SDHC annual provides free copies to elementary students around the state.
-In 2019, SDHC will expand its efforts to provide copies to more students, including to youth who live on the nine Indian reservations in South Dakota.
+In 2019, SDHC expanded its efforts to provide copies to more students, including to youth who live on the nine Indian reservations in South Dakota.

-The South Dakota Humanities Council will distribute at least 5,000 copies to second-graders in Spring 2019.
-As third-graders in Fall 2019, those students will meet Montileaux at Young Readers Festival of Books events, through school visits, or via live-streamed presentations.
+The South Dakota Humanities Council distributed more than 5,000 copies to second-graders in Spring 2019.
+As third-graders in Fall 2019, those students met Montileaux at Young Readers Festival of Books events, through school visits, or via live-streamed presentations.

-Montileaux hopes "Tatanka and Other Legends of the Lakota People," printed in both Lakota and English, will bring various forms of enlightenment to readers of all ages in South Dakota.
+Montileaux's "Tatanka and Other Legends of the Lakota People," printed in both Lakota and English, brought various forms of enlightenment to readers of all ages in South Dakota.